Special Weather Statement issued for Chester, York by NWS - News Break

 Special Weather Statement issued for Chester, York by NWS

-Effective: 2021-07-12 22:31:00 EDT Expires: 2021-07-12 23:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Frequent lightning is occurring with this storm.
-If outdoors, try to get indoors or into a hard topped vehicle.
-Otherwise, stay away from open areas and isolated high objects such as trees.
-When indoors, stay away from windows and doors and avoid using wired electronic devices.
-Do not take a shower or bath.
-Try to unplug unnecessary appliances before the storm approaches.
-Target Area: Chester; York A STRONG THUNDERSTORM WITH INTENSE LIGHTNING WILL IMPACT NORTH CENTRAL CHESTER AND WESTERN YORK COUNTIES UNTIL 1115 PM EDT At 1044 PM EDT, Doppler radar was tracking a strong thunderstorm with intense lightning 9 miles southwest of York, or 4 miles west of Mcconnells, moving north at 20 mph.
-Locations to be impacted include York, Sharon, Hickory Grove, Mcconnells, Lowrys, Smyrna, Clover, Kings Mountain State Park, Bullock Creek and Bethany.
-In addition to intense lightning, wind gusts up to 40 mph will be possible in these areas.alerts.weather.gov
+Effective: 2021-07-12 16:36:00 EDT Expires: 2021-07-12 17:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Chester; York A STRONG THUNDERSTORM WILL IMPACT WESTERN CHESTER AND SOUTH CENTRAL YORK COUNTIES UNTIL 500 PM EDT At 436 PM EDT, Doppler radar was tracking a strong thunderstorm 6 miles west of Chester, or 5 miles west of Chester State Park, moving northeast at 20 mph.
+Locations to be impacted include Chester, Lowrys, Chester State Park and Leeds.
+Wind gusts up to 40 mph, pea size hail and very heavy rainfall rates up to 2 inches per hour will be possible in these areas.alerts.weather.gov

 Comments / 0